 - All graduates have successfully passed their certification examinations.

 - Approximately 50 percent are in private practice and 50 percent hold academic positions.

-Licensed fellows beyond the PGY-1 level may moonlight.
-Moonlighting activities may only be scheduled during times when fellows are assigned to non-call rotations.
-Fellows working with a J-1 or H-1B visa may have additional restrictions.
+Licensed fellows beyond the PGY-4 level may moonlight.
+Moonlighting activities may only be scheduled during times when fellows are assigned to nonclinical rotations.
+Fellows working with a J-1 visa or H-1B visa may have additional restrictions.
 Duty hours are monitored to avoid excess fatigue.
 All moonlighting activities should be preapproved by the program.